12 Coronavirus Myths, Debunked By Science

 Fact: Face masks offer some protection, but aren't recommended for healthy people

 Face masks are generally used to prevent the spread of airborne viruses, which COVID-19 is not.
-Coronavirus spreads from person to person via respiratory droplets that are produced when someone who is infected coughs or sneezes, according to the CDC.
+Coronavirus spreads from person to person via respiratory droplets that are produced when someone who is infected coughs or sneezes, according to the Public Health Agency of Canada.

 Surgical masks can be useful in theory, says Dr. Sovndal.
 "If someone were to sneeze, and there was a droplet, it could protect your face from that droplet," he explains.
 But, coronavirus may enter through other areas like your eyes — especially if you touch your face.
 They may act as a reminder to avoid doing that, though.

 Still, the benefits aren't so big that wearing a face mask is recommended.
-In fact, if you're healthy, the CDC wants you to steer clear of them.
+In fact, if you're healthy, PHAC wants you to steer clear of them.
 They say to only wear one if a healthcare professional recommends it or if you're a health worker.

 Sick people should don face masks, though.
 They can contain those respiratory droplets that could go on to infect others.